gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ## Features

-- Speech Recognition: HARAYA can understand voice commands, allowing for seamless and intuitive user interactions.
+- **Speech Recognition**: HARAYA can understand voice commands, allowing for seamless and intuitive user interactions.

-- Face and Pose Recognition: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.
+- **Face and Pose Recognition**: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.

-- Computer Automation: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.
+- **Computer Automation**: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- Question Answering: HARAYA utilizes Google's advanced Large language model PaLM2 chat-bison foundation model to provide accurate answers to a diverse array of questions and engage in informative discussions.
+- **Question Answering**: HARAYA utilizes Google's advanced Large language model PaLM2 chat-bison foundation model to provide accurate answers to a diverse array of questions and engage in informative discussions.
 This large language model (LLM) is renowned for its outstanding proficiency in language understanding, generation, and conversational skills.
 Specifically fine-tuned for natural multi-turn dialogues, the model proves to be an excellent option for text-based tasks related to code, where interactive back-and-forth conversations are essential.

-- Web Data Scraping: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.
+- **Web Data Scraping**: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.

-- Web Search: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.
+- **Web Search**: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.

-- Information Provision: HARAYA is a valuable source of information, leveraging AI capabilities and online resources to provide insights on various topics.
+- **Information Provision**: HARAYA is a valuable source of information, leveraging AI capabilities and online resources to provide insights on various topics.

 ## Getting Started